DaringCuteSeal/site-jekyll-old/software/civz/doc/index.md

   url: /software/civz

 ---
+# About
+Embeddable list memorizer.
+From a studying survey™ at my class, a lot of my friends apparently "asked themselves" when studying, which is a bad way to memorize something.

+Also, check out [list-memorize](https://raw.githubusercontent.com/DaringCuteSeal/shell-scripts/main/list-memorize) for a based studying experience from the CLI.

 # Query Strings
 ## file
 Use `file=<path to file>` to load a JSON file.
 Only supports files from the internet.